alvi-codes/MazeMaster/README.md

    - The Arduino Nano uses a cascaded PID controller to maintain the robot's balance on two wheels.
    - The MPU6050 sensor provides real-time tilt angle and acceleration data for the control system.

-4. **Power Management**:
-   - A supercapacitor and bidirectional SMPS ensure stable power delivery to the beacons, even with fluctuating input from the PV panels.

 ## Report